The Ghost Shrimp (Palaemonetes paludosus) is one of the most popular and widely-kept freshwater shrimp species.

 Ghost Shrimp Breeding Setup

-The difficulty in raising Ghost Shrimp is raising the young to maturity.
+The difficulty in raising Ghost Shrimps is raising the young to maturity.
 They are known as “low order” shrimp: meaning, the young have a planktonic, free-swimming stage before morphing into a miniature adult-like form.
 “High order” shrimp like bee and cherry shrimp are instead born looking like tiny adults.

 When first born, these tiny young are on the very edge of visibility; some people can see them with the naked eye while others may need a magnifying glass to spot them.